grassNAC Breaks Ground! Learn about our newest Affordable Housing community in development.

 Connect with our team by providing your information via our Get Started form or by calling 602-424-2060 to schedule your assessment for outpatient treatment.

 Already connected with our staff?
-Complete and return our Client Registration Form.
+Complete and return the Client Registration Form to our intake staff at intake@nativeconnections.org or fax to 602-424-1623.

 We welcome walk-in clients interested in completing their Outpatient Program assessment each weekday, Monday through Friday, 8:00am – 3:00pm, evening sessions by appointment, at our Outpatient Treatment Center, located at 337 E. Virginia Ave.
 Bldg B, Phoenix, AZ 85004.
-We recommend reaching our team by phone or email to ensure your assessment can be completed.
+We recommend reaching our team by phone, email, or fax to 602-424-1623 to ensure your assessment can be completed.

 Our traditions are the foundation of our organization - explore, learn, and utilize resources available for all.